The Biochemistry building against a blue sky

 Can my fee status change?

 It is not usually possible for your fee status to change once your course has started, except in certain specific circumstances.
-These circumstances include if you or a relevant family member is recognised as a refugee or is granted humanitarian protection (and you can meet the residency requirement).
+These circumstances include if you gain Settled status (such as Indefinite Leave to Remain) in the UK or if you or a relevant family member is recognised as a refugee or is granted humanitarian protection and you can meet the residency requirement.
 A change in fee status is not automatic and you should contact the Student Fees Team if you think you might be eligible.

 Unless the circumstances above apply to you, your fee status will not be reassessed for Year 4 of an integrated Master's qualification (for example, MMath) or for the clinical part of the BM BCh qualification as these are a continuation of your current course.